samjulien/blog/_posts/2018-05-30-introduction-to-web-authentication.markdown

 ## A Working Web Authentication Implementation at Auth0
 One of the cool things about our architecture is that changes in the login system can be integrated with little or no changes to client code.
 In other words, once our implementation of Web Authentication is released, enabling it for your apps will be a matter of making a few clicks in the [Auth0 Dashboard](https://manage.auth0.com/).

-This is a proof-of-concept of how Web Authentication as a second factor will work in Auth0:
+This is a proof-of-concept of how WebAuthn as a second factor will work in Auth0:

 <video src="https://cdn.auth0.com/blog/webauthn/Auth0-Web-Authentication-2-small.mp4" controls autoplay loop></video>

 What you see in this video is already working internally.
 We are eager to finish the implementation so you can start enabling Web Authentication in your apps.

 Of course, there is more to Web Authentication than just using it as a second factor.
 We are also planning to enable Web Authentication as a **primary login solution**, that is, as a **passwordless login** mechanism.
 If you are not familiar with passwordless login and how it works, [take a look at our introduction](https://auth0.com/passwordless).
 Can you imagine logging in to your bank with just a push of your USB authenticator's button? <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up for an Auth0 account</a> and start improving your logins today.
-When Web Authentication integration is ready, enabling it for your apps will be a breeze.
+When WebAuthn integration is ready, enabling it for your apps will be a breeze.

 ## Conclusion
 Web Authentication brings a stronger authentication mechanism to the masses by defining an API that both authenticators and web browsers can implement.
 With the release of [Firefox 60](https://www.mozilla.org/en-US/firefox/60.0/releasenotes/) and [Chrome 67](https://www.chromium.org/developers/calendar), Web Authentication has become available to a big number of users.
 Authenticators, such as [Yubikeys](https://www.yubico.com/), already support the necessary protocols and work with current implementations.
 At Auth0 we care about providing the necessary building blocks for your identity infrastructure, and Web Authentication could eventually become a major improvement in security and user experience.
 If you would like to use Web Authentication with Auth0 for your product, let us know in the comments, or [contact us through our "Talk to Sales" contact form](https://auth0.com/).
 Stay tuned to learn more about Web Authentication in Auth0 the next few months.